The American Red Cross

 Class runs 30 minutes.

-Pioneer should be comfortable enough in the water to get their face
+be comfortable enough in the water to float on their back and go

-and head wet.
-Goals include: comfort in the water, floating
+under water.
+Goals include: comfort in the water, gliding on front

-on front and back without support and coordination fo arms and legs
+and back without support, and coordination of arms and legs for

 Intermediate swim level.